intercontinentalexchange/nyse-bqt-cloudstreaming/README.md

 This github repository has different code samples for java, nodejs and python.

 ### What is the typical latency expected for this offering?
-Our typical latencies for consumers in the North Virginia region of AWS are about 30-50 milliseconds and 200-300 milliseconds in Hong Kong.
+Our typical latencies for consumers in the North Virginia region of AWS are about 30-50 milliseconds and 200-300 milliseconds in Hong Kong. https://www.cloudping.co/ has details about latency profiles between different AWS regions.

 ### How long is the data stored in the Kafka cluster?
 We store the current day's worth of market data in the Kafka cluster.